| Wayne's

 Madonna (#1), Janet Jackson (#2), and Donna Summer (#3).
 (In case you're wondering

-how other select artists fared, Prince is ranked #5, Michael Jackson is #6, Whitney
+how certain other artists fared, at least at the time of the book's publication, Prince ranked #5, Michael Jackson #6, Whitney

 to this fascinating book, PSB can also claim these further distinctions: